ArianeDahl/capstone-project/README.md

 # Capstone Project: Seasony

-Seasony is a personal assistant to make a healthy and seasonal nutrition easier- it tells you which fruits & vegetables are in season and gives inspiration by suggesting recipes.
+Seasony is an app to make a healthy and seasonal nutrition easier.
+It is designed to tell you which fruits & vegetables are in season and to give inspiration by suggesting recipes for the selected fruit/ veggie.
 You can add your favorites to a list and leave comments on the recipes.

 ## Demo